Sultan Ibragimov: Ibragimov vs. Whitaker

+Ibragimov vs. Austin

 In early 2006, Sultan Ibragimov's team began negotiations with former WBA world heavyweight champion John Ruiz for a potential IBF world heavyweight title eliminator fight, however the fight did not materialize after Ruiz opted to face Nikolai Valuev in a rematch for the WBA world title.
 Ibragimow was also unable to reach agreements with Monte Barrett and Samuel Peter.
 Ultimately, IBF ordered its No. 2 ranked heavyweight contender Ray Austin to face Ibragimov in a 12-round IBF heavyweight title eliminator.
 Austin, who had fought at a professional level for eight years, was 36 years old coming into the bout, with ESPN commentators believing this was Austin's last chance to earn a shot at the heavyweight title.
 Coming into the fight, Austin was on a 12-fight unbeaten streak which included draws against Lance Whitaker, Zuri Lawrence and Larry Donald and an upset TKO win over then-highly regarded prospest Jo-el Scott.
 Ibragimov weighed in at 231.75 lb, his all time heaviest and 11.25 lbs heavier than in his previous bout, while Austin weighed in at 245.5 lb which was 9.5 lbs lighter than in his last fight.
 Shortly before the fight, IBF had switched all three ringside judges.
 The fight was aired live on ESPN2 as part of the Friday Night Fights series.